pomonam/kronfluence/DOCUMENTATION.md

 To compute influence scores, you need to define a [`Task`](https://github.com/pomonam/kronfluence/blob/main/kronfluence/task.py) class.
 This class contains information about the trained model and how influence scores will be computed:
 (1) how to compute the training loss; (2) how to compute the measurable quantity (f(θ) in the [paper](https://arxiv.org/abs/2308.03296); see **Equation 5**);
+(3) which modules to use for influence function computations; and (4) whether the model used [attention mask](https://huggingface.co/docs/transformers/en/glossary#attention-mask).

 ```python
 from typing import Any, Dict, List, Optional, Union